droidthings/IntrusionDetection/Documentation/InfluxDB.md

 # InfluxDb
-The setup and query structure invlolved here is little bit different compared to that of a Relational database management system (RDBMS).
+The setup and query structure invlolved here is little different compared to that of a Relational database management system (RDBMS).

 ## Installation